 In Coaches thus strowling,

 Who wou'd not be rowling;

 With Nymphs on each side,

-Still Pratling and Playing;
+Still Pratting and Playing;

 Our Knees interlaying,

 We merrily ride.

 With a hey, &c.

-Here chance kindly mixes,

-All sorts and all Sexes,
+Here chance kindly mixes, All forts and all Sexes,

 More Females than Men,

 We squeese 'em, we ease 'em,

 The jolting does please 'em,

 Drive jollily then,

 With a hey, &c.

 The harder you're driving,

 The more 'tis reviving,

 Nor fear we to tell,

 For if the Coach tumble,

 We'll have a rare Jumble,

-And then uptails all,
+And then uptails all.

 With a hey, &c.

-The Crafty Cracks of East-Smith-Field, who pick't up a Master Colour upon Tower-Hill, whom they Plundred of a Purse of Silver, with above Threescore Guineas.
+The Crafty Cracks of East-Smith-Field, no pick't up a Master Colour upon Tower-Hi whom they Plundred of a Purse of Silver, mi above Threescore Guineas.

-YOU Master Colours pray draw near,

 And listen to my Report;

 My Grief is great, for lo of late,

 Two Ladies I chanc'd to Court:

 Who did meet me on Tower-Hill,

 Their Beauties I did behold:

-Those Crafty Fades have learnt their Trades,
+These Crasty Jades have learnt their Trades,

-And plunder'd me of my Gold.
+And plunder'd m: of my Gold.

-I'll tell you how it came to pass,

-This sorrowful Story is thus:
+his sorrowful Story is thus:

-Of Guineas bright a glorious Sight,
+Guineas bright a glorious Sight,

-I had in a Cat-skin Purse:
+had in a Cat-skin Purse:

-The Value of near Fourscore Pounds,
+Value of near Fourscore Pounds,

-As good as e'er I had told,
+s good as e'er I had told,

-Those Crafty Fades have learnt their Trades,
+e Crasty Jades have learns their Trades,

-And plunder'd me of my Gold.
+and plunder'd me of my Gold.

-I saw two poor distressed Men,
+w two poor distressed Men,

-VVho lay upon Tower-Hill,
+Who lay upon Tower-Hill,

-To whom in brief I gave Relief,
+whom in brief I gave Relies,

-According to my good VVill:
+ccording to my good VVill:

-Two wanton Misses drawing near,
+o wanton Misses drawing near,

 My Guineas they did behold;

-They laid a Plot by which they Got,
+ey laid a Plot by which they got,

 My Silver and yellow Gold.

-They both address'd themselves to me,
+ey both address'd themselves to me,

 And thus they was pleas'd to say;

-Kind Sir, indeed, we stand in need,
+ad Sir, indeed, we stand in need,

 Altho' we are fine and gay:

-Of some Relief which you may give,
+some Relief which you may give,

-I thought they were something bold;
+thought they were something bold;

-The Plot was laid, I was betray'd,
+e Plot was laid, I was betray'd,

 And plunder'd of all my Gold.

-Alas 'tis pity, then I cry'd,
+as 'tis pity, then I cry'd,

 Such Ladies of good Repute,

-Should want Relief, therefore in brief,
+ould want Relief, therefore in brief,

 I gave 'em a kind Salute:

-Thought I of them I'll have my VVill,
+hought I of them I'll have my VVill,

 Altho' I am something old;

-They were I see too wise for me,
+hey were I see too wise for me,

 They plunder'd me of my Gold.